neo-project/docs/docs/en-us/sc/gettingstarted/develop.md

    ![neon](../../../zh-cn/sc/assets/neon.png)

-4. Add the publishing directory to the environment variable Path:
+4. Add the publishing directory to the environment variable Path (If have the old neon  for neo2.x, don't forget to remove it):

    ![env](../../../zh-cn/sc/assets/env.png)